Magic Leap: 2015–2018: product teases and reveal

 On March 19, 2015, Magic Leap released a demo video titled "Just another day in the office at Magic Leap".
 The video includes augmented reality gaming and productivity applications but it was unclear if the video was actual footage using their technology or a simulated experience.

 On October 20, 2015, Magic Leap released actual footage of their product.
 While still not showing any hardware, the footage claims that it was filmed through a Magic Leap device without the use of special effects or compositing.
 The video suggests that virtual 3D objects can be occluded by real objects, which may be predefined geometry in the scene but led to speculation about 3D spatial mapping being used.
 It also shows virtual lights reflecting from a real table, which seem to be incorrectly placed in space, and therefore may suggest that the reflections are part of the virtual scene without interacting with the real world (similarly to "fake" shadows in early video games).
 The video showcases only quite bright objects superimposed over dark areas of the real world.
 This suggests that the hardware can only add new light without blocking incoming light from the real world.
 This would allow it to render only fully transparent objects which emit or reflect light, and may not allow virtual objects to occlude real objects.

 On December 9, 2015, Forbes reported on documents filed in the state of Delaware, indicating a Series C funding round of $827m.
 This funding round could bring the company's total funding to $1.4 billion, and its post-money valuation to $3.7 billion.
 On February 2, 2016, Financial Times reported that Magic Leap further raised another funding round of close to $800m, valuing the startup at $4.5 billion.

-On February 11, 2016, Silicon Angle reported that Magic Leap had joined the Entertainment Software Association.

 On June 16, 2016, Magic Leap announced a partnership with Disney's Lucasfilm and its ILMxLAB R&D unit.
 The two companies would form a joint research lab at Lucasfilm's San Francisco campus.

 On December 20, 2017, Magic Leap unveiled their Magic Leap One, to be shipped the following year.

-In December 2017, UK technology news site The Register described Magic Leap as a vaporware company that "has received nearly $2bn in funding over four years, values itself at $6bn, and has yet to produce anything but fake technology".

 On March 7, 2018, Magic Leap raised $461 million in Series D funding led by the Public Investment Fund of Saudi Arabia, the country's sovereign wealth fund.

 In June 2018, the company's first headset, called the Magic Leap One, was showcased for the first time online, only showcasing the device visually but performing no demonstration of its functionality.

 On July 1, 2018, the device was finally demoed, confirming its use of NVIDIA TX2 hardware.
 The general reaction was of disappointment with what was shown, based on what had been promised up to that point.